cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --set k8sServicePort=REPLACE_WITH_API_SERVER_PORT

-In case of a multi-device environment, where Cilium's device auto-detection selects more than a single device to expose NodePort, for example, the Helm option ``devices=eth0`` must be additionally specified for the enablement, where ``eth0`` is the native XDP supported networking device.
-In that case, the device name ``eth0`` must be the same on all Cilium managed nodes.
-Similarly, the underlying driver for ``eth0`` must have native XDP support on all Cilium managed nodes.
+In case of a multi-device environment, where Cilium's device auto-detection selects more than a single device to expose NodePort or a user specifies multiple devices with ``devices``, the XDP acceleration is enabled on all devices.
+This means that each underlying device's driver must have native XDP support on all Cilium managed nodes.
+In addition, for the performance reasons we recommend kernel >= 5.5 for the multi-device XDP acceleration.

 A list of drivers supporting native XDP can be found in the table below.
 The corresponding network driver name of an interface can be determined as follows: